ethanKletschke/TSX-Portfolio-App/README.md

 A simple page containing a stopwatch (measured in seconds only) and a time log for it.

-Example of output on Firefox after pressing "Start", "Log", and "Stop":
+Example of output on Firefox:

 ![Output Screenshot](./README_screenshots/Stopwatch.png)